Thao152/Carbon/README.md

 | USA          | 518381    |
 | South Korea  | 186965    |

+➡ Insight:

+- Spain’s leading position is due to Gamesa’s turbine production.

+- Germany and Japan follow, driven by automotive and industrial manufacturing.

 ### 6.What is the trend of carbon footprints (PCFs) over the years?
 ```